-The Admissions Department will notify the applicant in writing of the decision.
-Applicants may also log into the SCNM Admissions Portal to view their application status and decision.
-Admitted students must remit a nonrefundable deposit and signed enrollment agreement by the date stipulated in their offer of admission letter to hold a place in the class.
+The Admissions Department will notify the applicant of their admission decision in writing.
+Applicants may also log into the Sonoran University Admissions Portal to view their application status and decision.
+Admitted students must remit a non-refundable deposit and signed Enrollment Agreement by the date stipulated in their Offer of Admission letter to hold a place in the class.
 The deposit is credited toward the first quarter's tuition.

-All application files are the property of SCNM and cannot be returned.
-SCNM reserves the right to admit or reject applicants, at its sole discretion, at any point during the admission process.
-SCNM does not discuss Committee decisions regarding an applicant's file.
+All application files are the property of Sonoran University and cannot be returned.
+Sonoran University reserves the right to admit or reject applicants, at its sole discretion, at any point during the admission process.
+Sonoran University does not discuss Committee decisions regarding an applicant's file.
 The decisions of the Admissions Committee are final and are not subject to appeal.

-Admission before Receipt of Final Transcript
+Admission Before Receipt of Final Transcript

-Students enrolled in other colleges/universities are considered for admission on the basis of meeting all admission requirements prior to matriculating, except for a final transcript of work in progress.
-This final official transcript must be sent to the Admissions Office upon completion of the work in progress.
-Only under these conditions will the student be allowed to register for and attend courses for their first quarter.
-Official documentation of completion of prerequisites must be received by the first day of registration for the second quarter, or the student may not be permitted to register (see the prescribed program of study for requirements).
+Students enrolled in other colleges/universities are considered for admission on the basis of meeting all admission requirements prior to matriculating, except for a final transcript.
+This final official transcript must be sent to the Admissions Office upon completion of coursework in progress.
+Only under these conditions will the student be allowed to register for and attend courses for their first Official documentation of completion of quarter. prerequisites must be received by the first day of registration for the second quarter, or the student may not be permitted to register (see the prescribed program of study for requirements).
 In the event that the applicant does not qualify, the College reserves the right to cancel admission and registration and administratively withdraw the student.